 Set aside on a large plate.

 In a large pot or Dutch oven over medium heat, brown the bacon in 1 tbsp of the butter.
-Add the onions and garlic, and cook for 2 minutes.
+Add the onion and garlic, and cook for 2 minutes.
 Add the tomato paste and cook for 1 minute.
 Deglaze with the Cognac.
 Add the broth and reserved red wine marinade.
 Let the sauce reduce by one-third.
 Add the chicken and bay leaf.
 Cover and let simmer for 1 hour over medium-low heat or until the meat easily detaches from the bone.

 In the same skillet used to brown the chicken, over medium-high heat, brown the mushrooms and pearl onions in the remaining butter.
 Season with salt and pepper.
 Set aside.

 With a slotted spoon, remove the chicken and bacon from the sauce.
 Set aside on a large plate.
 Bring the sauce to a boil over medium heat.
-Stir in the kneaded butter with a whisk until the sauce has thickened.
+Stir in the butter-flour mixture with a whisk until the sauce has thickened.
 Return the chicken and bacon to the sauce.
 Add the reserved mushrooms and pearl onions, and let simmer for 5 minutes.
 Adjust the seasoning.
 Sprinkle with the parsley.

 Recipes with the "Healthy Pick" stamp have been evaluated by a registered dietitian member of the Ordre professionnel des diététistes du Québec.